hzqst/unicorn_pe/README.md

 Some packed program might be executed incorrectly, since the environment is not fully emulated.
 (PEB TEB or some other stuffs)

+I would be grateful if you figure out how to emulate packed programs correctly.

 No support for exception. (x64 exception requires RtlDispatchException and InvertedTable to dispatch the expt. correctly, which is too complicated to emulate)

 ## Build